Planning to spend a few days in the county? Here’s our guide to a long weekend in Shropshire including must-see and do’s to get you started…

 Now you’ve cruised up an appetite, it’s time to dive into Shrewsbury’s food & drink scene.
 Head to the award-winning Shrewsbury Market Hall to refuel with a tasty lunch.
 With 6 different cafes offering 4 different cuisines, you’ll be spoilt for choice!

 After lunch, it’s time to head to Shrewsbury’s quirkiest attraction, Shrewsbury Prison.
 Here, you’ll walk in the footsteps of prisoners who have been residents of the wings during the last 200 years.
-For the best experience, book on for a guided tour which are conducted by ex-prison officers who once managed the prison!
+For the best experience, book a guided tour which are conducted by ex-prison officers who once managed the prison!

-End a day of exploring with a sunset stroll through the Quarry Park before heading out for dinner.
+End a day of exploring with a sunset stroll through Quarry Park before heading out for dinner.

 Head out of town to explore what was once the fourth largest city in Roman Britain, Wroxeter.
 Here, you’ll wander the remains of the old bathhouse and explore the reconstructed townhouse from a city that was almost as large as Pompeii.
 You’ll discover the daily lives of the people who lived here through exploring the site and through their objects on display in the museum.